Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Numerical Experiments

+In the previous experiments, the initialisation methods were evaluated in terms of the quality of the dual lower bounds.
+This is a natural criterion to evaluate the methods since they are trained to maximise the dual lower bound.
+However, in practice, the primary interest is to solve the original \gls{UC} instance by finding a good feasible solution.
+To see the performance of the initialisation methods in a more practical setup the column generation procedure was run with primal heuristics until a solution within 1\%, 0.5\% and 0.25\% suboptimality was found or the time limit of 10 minutes was reached.
+The description of the primal heuristic used is given in Appendix \ref{sec_appendix_implementation_details}.

+Table \ref{tab_performance} shows the average computational time and the average number of iterations to close the optimality gap or to reach the time limit of 10 minutes, and the number of problems solved within the time limit.
+For comparison, we also solve the extensive form \eqref{problem_eq_mip} to the same tolerances without decomposition (i.e., by branch and bound) using CPLEX.

+These results show that solving the problems without decomposition is the slowest. \revisedii{ The other methods show overall the same trend as Table \ref{tab_performance_without_ph}.
+Solving the problem with coldstart is by far the slowest in every case.
+The column pre-population initialisation is slower than the remaining methods with the loose tolerance (1.0\%), but faster than the \gls{LPR} initialisation method with the tighter tolerance (0.5\% or 0.25\%). } The methods based on machine learning are faster in all cases than the \gls{LPR}, column pre-population and coldstart initialisation methods.
+When the problem is small or the tolerance is loose, the neural network with the double-sampling training is one of the best methods.
+On the large instances (600 or 1000 generators) with the tight tolerance (0.5\% or 0.25\%) it gives the best performance.

+\revisediii{ We note that, as we saw in Table 3, there is again a correlation between the tightness of initial lower bounds computed by an initialisation method and the number of iterations required by the column generation procedure.
+For example, comparing the pre-populate and the double sample results only 2 cases of 9 (the 1\% and 0.5\% for 600 generators) are against the trend and in these the deviation is minor. }

+To observe the effect of the quality of the initial dual values on the time taken by the column generation procedure more clearly, in Figure \ref{fig_time_vs_lb} the total computational time (0.25\% tolerance) for each 1000-generator test instance is plotted against the tightness of the initial lower bound.
+The initialisation methods based on the \gls{LPR} and the neural network model with the double-sampling training are compared in the plot.
+We observe a correlation between the two metrics.
+That is, if the lower bound computed in the first iteration of the column generation procedure is tighter then the total computational time required by the column generation procedure with primal heuristic tends to be smaller.

-The method to generate initial dual values must balance its quality of the dual values and the overall computational time.
-One extreme example is the LPR, which produces dual values with a tight lower bound.
-However the solution time grows rapidly as the problem size increases.
-The method based on a neural network needs off-line training, but it runs very quickly when solving a new instance, resulting in significant speed up of the overall algorithm.
+A method to generate initial dual values must balance the time to train, the quality of the dual values and the computational time.
+One extreme example is the \gls{LPR} initialisation.
+It does not require any offline training.
+However, it produces dual values with a relatively loose lower bound and the solution time grows as the problem size increases.
+The methods based on machine learning models need offline training, but they run very quickly when solving a new instance and output dual values with a tight lower bound, resulting in a significant reduction of the time required to solve new instances.